Dialog FIR Decimation

 -

-`Allow multirate processing' — when this method is selected, the unit decimates the signal in such a way that the output sampling rate in times less than the entrance one.
+Allow multirate processing— when this method is selected, the unit decays the signal in such a way that the output sampling frequency in times less than the entrance one.

 Dependencies

-To use this parameter, set the Input processing parameter to Columns as channels (frame based).
+To use this parameter, set for the parameter Input processing meaning Columns as channels (frame based).

 | Values |